SahilGufran/WeatherAppAssignment/README.md

 }

-to run JSON server just run
+then start JSON server by

 ### npm run server